Skills: OOUX, ORCA, usability as branding

 How to use OOUX to make sense of the mess.

+I was doing a lunch-and-learn presentation on Object-oriented UX.
 Object-Oriented UX, also known as OOUX, is a UX process that unwraps complexity by way of focusing navigation elements as easy-to-recognize nouns, in keeping with how brains learn and work.

 During this process, I saw two usability issues that could be corrected using the OOUX process: